ben-grande/qusal/README.md

 ## Description

 Qusal - Salt Formulas for Qubes OS.

+**Warning**: This project is in Alpha stage, no ready for production.
+Try in development only.

 Qusal providers a Free and Open Source solution to customizing various tasks in Qubes OS, from switching PCI handlers to be disposables or app qubes,